An introductory conversation about your brand.

 You’ll also get detailed analytics and recommendations for how to improve your strategy!

 Use it to track all your customer interactions in one spot, automate your outreach, personalize your offers, and measure your success.
 It also has custom roles for people in your organization like salespeople, team leaders, managers, marketers, and even executives.

 Yesware is an “all-in-one toolkit for sales professionals,” and boy, do they mean it.

 Add it to Outlook or Gmail, then start tracking your interactions with prospects and customers.
 Using a variety of different tools, you can reach out to more people (and send messages faster), and ultimately win more deals.

-Follow-up templates, automatic meeting scheduling, and recommended prospect campaigns are just the beginning.
+Follow-up templates, automatic meeting scheduling (see our list of the top appointment scheduling apps), and recommended prospect campaigns are just the beginning.
 And when you’re wrapping up a campaign, you can easily analyze your efforts and see where you excelled—or what you messed up.

 Apollo is a data-driven sales engagement platform designed to help you manage campaigns from the ground up, find new leads, and engage with those leads.

 With it, you’ll be able to prospect through its own proprietary database, or use their Chrome plugin to prospect on LinkedIn.
 Then, you can automate your sales outreach, and analyze and experiment with your outreach.
 It’s simple, but highly effective.